 It was certainly an adventure!

 Finally seeing the glorious Hanakapi’ai Falls, one of the best Kauai waterfalls, was all worth it.
 A cold wind was blowing off the powerful falls so despite me and my friend Venessa trying to swim, it was simply too cold so we headed back downstream to a calmer spot on the river that was drenched in afternoon sun for a quick dip.
 And then it was time to head back the way we came.

 What a hike – definitely one of the best hikes in Kauai.
 Our bodies were certainly sore the next day.

-Kauai hiking turned out to be a highlight of my time on the island and I definitely feel like I got to truly experience the natural scenery on offer.
+My Kauai hiking adventures turned out to be a highlight of my time on the island and I definitely feel like I got to truly experience the natural scenery on offer.
 But then, hiking is always good for that.
 Hiking in Kauai definitely made me want to hike more of the islands – I have heard the hiking on Oahu is pretty awesome too.

-For a small island, Kauai certainly packs a punch when it comes to hiking and I hope to return one day to explore more of its trails.
+For a small island, Kauai certainly packs a punch, and I hope to return one day to explore more Kauai trails, and other Kauai adventures.

-Have you done any Kauai hiking?
+Have you done any Kauai hiking adventures?
 Have you got any more Kauai hiking trails to add to my list, or any other suggestions of what to do in Kauai?